- What is a Hotel

 A hotel is thus an establishment that provides paid accommodation, generally for a short duration of stay.
 Hotels often provide a number of additional guest services, such as Restaurants, Bars, Swimming pools, Healthcare, Retail shops, business facilities like conference halls, banquet halls, board rooms, and space for private parties like birthdays, marriages, kitty parties, etc.

-There might also be a minibar containing snacks and drinks, and tea and coffee making unit having an electric kettle, cups, spoons, and sachets containing instant coffee, tea bags, sugar, and creamer.Share this Knowledge
+There might also be a minibar containing snacks and drinks, and a tea and coffee making unit having an electric kettle, cups, spoons, and sachets containing instant coffee, tea bags, sugar, and creamer.Share this Knowledge